nonperforming/RhythmDoctor.Archipelago/README.md

 ### **Visual Studio** and **Rider**

-1. Open the `.sln` file.
+1. Open the `RhythmDoctor.Archipelago.sln`/`RhythmDoctor.Archipelago/RhythmDoctor.Archipelago.csproj` file.
 2. Make your changes.
 3. Build the solution.
-4. Copy the following output files from `bin\Debug\netstandard2.1\` to the game’s `BepInEx\plugins` directory:
+4. Copy the following output files from `bin\<Configuration>\netstandard2.1\` to the game’s `BepInEx\plugins` directory:
     - `RhythmDoctor.Archipelago.dll`
+    - `io.github.nonperforming.pulse.dll`
-    - `World` folder
+    - `Assets` folder
     - `Archipelago.MultiClient.Net.dll`
-    - `YamlDotNet.dll`
 5. Launch the game.
-A successful installation will show the current mod version in the bottom left of the Main Menu.
+A successful installation will show the installed RhythmDoctor.Archipelago plugin version in the bottom left of the Main Menu.

 ---